easoplee/pybullet_playground/README.md

 This repository is for pybullet development of visual-based manipulation tasks.

+### Note to Self
+- Cannot simply crop the top of the image to get rid of the EE being captured.
+This will interfere with the point cloud registration.

 ### TODO/ideas:
 - Scene probing at more locations
 - Better robot trajectory: to optimize the trajectory to collect the least amount of point clouds to cover the scene.